Complaints preceded fatal school bus crash, records show

 It led him in November to file nearly a dozen reports about his treatment.
 All in one day.

-Walker reported some student misconduct to school officials, saying that students were facing the wrong way on the bus, stood on their seats and goofed around -- all while the bus was in motion.
-He threatened them with write-ups, but his threats to report them seemed to do little to stop their behavior, he claimed.
+Walker reported some student misconduct to school officials, saying students were facing the wrong way on the bus, stood on their seats and goofed around, all while the bus was in motion.
+He threatened them with writeups, but his threats to report them seemed to do little to stop their behavior, he claimed.

 In another episode, Walker also cautioned another group of children who stood up on the bus that they could get hurt if he needed to brake.